 Coordinator posts – Non-Executive Committee member posts

-Coordinators are elected by the members of a local CLP to help it do important work in key areas.
-This might be for specific activities such as helping with websites or information technology, taking minutes, organising social events or to engage with specific groups of members and the community such as students or the business community.
-They might also work closely with an Executive Officer, for example the Fundraising coordinator might work closely with the Treasurer.
+The members of a local CLP elect coordinators to help it do important work in crucial areas.
+This might be for specific activities such as assisting with websites or information technology, taking minutes, organising social events or engaging with particular groups of members and the community, such as students or the business community.
+They might also work closely with an Executive Officer; for example, the Fundraising coordinator might work closely with the Treasurer.

 All coordinator posts are capable of being job shared.
-So if you would like to have a go at playing a more active part but would like to share that responsibility, you can find yourself a job share partner and both apply to be nominated.
+So if you would like to play a more active part but would like to share that responsibility, you can find yourself a job-share partner, and both apply to be nominated.
 Please indicate whether you wish to job share and the name of your co-job sharer.
 Both should complete a separate nomination form.

-Eligibility: All posts – you must be a fully paid-up member of the Labour Party and have completed your 8 week probationary period.
-For the position of Student Lead you must be aged under 27 and a student at the time of election.
+Eligibility: For all posts – you must be a fully paid-up member of the Labour Party and have completed your eight-week probationary period.
+For the position of Student Lead, you must be under 27 and a student at the time of election.

 Nominations Co-ordinators in yearPlease use this form to submit your nomination for a Co-ordinating officer post

-We hope Ward Officers are going to be a great help to the campaign team and Labour Councillors.
-They can help out with organising members in the ward for delivering leaflets, highlighting local issues, or other activities like helping out on a polling day, or even social events in a ward.
+We hope Ward Officers will significantly help the campaign team and Labour Councillors.
+They can help organise members in the ward to deliver leaflets, highlight local issues, or do other activities like helping out on a polling day or even social events in a ward.

-It’s a volunteer role and you can shape it according to your skills and time.
-You will not be on your own, you will be part of a team and will get the help and support you need.
-It might be you know some one who would like to buddy up with you to help out – that would be great too.
+You can shape this role according to your skills and time.
+You will not be alone; you will be part of a team and get the help and support you need.
+If you know someone who would like to buddy up with you to help, that would be great too.